timrichardson/Prime-Ubuntu-18.04/README.md

 Lets you change hybrid & pure Intel modes without rebooting.
 Based on Ubuntu 18.04's prime-select & bbswitch.
 I have tested it on Mint 19, it works there too, but I use Ubuntu 18.04 on my Optimus laptops.

 Ubuntu 18.10 has a greatly improved version of prime-select which in my testing is very good, no need to install this repo.
-The 18.10 version of prime-select is reboot-less, finally fixes gdm3 when using nvidia in modeset (necessary for tear free graphics) and the dev says it will be backported to 18.04 in due course.
-Fireworks and balloons!
-But until then, you can use this.
+The 18.10 version of prime-select is reboot-less, finally fixes gdm3 when using nvidia in modeset (necessary for tear free graphics).

 All the references below to Ubuntu's standard prime select are specifically to the 18.04 version.

 I am using the long term support nvidia driver, I am currently on 390.87.